DataDog/dd-trace-rb/docs/GettingStarted.md

 Available options are:

  - `enabled`: defines if the `tracer` is enabled or not.
 If set to `false` instrumentation will still run, but no spans are sent to the trace agent.
+Can be configured through the `DD_TRACE_ENABLED` environment variable.
  - `hostname`: set the hostname of the trace agent.
  - `instance`: set to a custom `Datadog::Tracer` instance.
 If provided, other trace settings are ignored (you must configure it manually.)
  - `partial_flush.enabled`: set to `true` to enable partial trace flushing (for long running traces.)
 Disabled by default. *Experimental.*
  - `port`: set the port the trace agent is listening on.
  - `sampler`: set to a custom `Datadog::Sampler` instance.
 If provided, the tracer will use this sampler to determine sampling behavior.
  - `diagnostics.startup_logs.enabled`: Startup configuration and diagnostic log.
 Defaults to `true`.
 Can be configured through the `DD_TRACE_STARTUP_LOGS` environment variable.
+ - `diagnostics.debug`: set to true to enable debug logging.
+Can be configured through the `DD_TRACE_DEBUG` environment variable.

 #### Custom logging